 (The best countries are in black)

-The WHR is an annual publication of the UN which ranks national happiness based on respondent ratings of their own lives.
+The World Happiness Report is an annual publication of the UN which ranks national happiness based on respondent ratings of their own lives.
 The report presents the global data on national happiness and reviews evidence from the emerging science of happiness, showing that the quality of people’s lives can be coherently and reliably assessed by a variety of measures.
 The most important measurement variables are: GDP, life expectancy, generosity, social support, freedom, and corruption.
 The index also considers 3 factors that influence happiness by changing the ways in which communities and their members interact: 1) links between government and happiness; 2) the power of prosocial behavior; and 3) changes in information technology.
 Here are their 2019 rankings:

 1. Finland 2.
 Norway 3.
 Denmark 4.
 Iceland 5.
 Switzerland